DavidB09/poker_game/README.md

 ## Poker

-A repo for an alternative Poker game by David Brunner
+A repo for an alternative Poker game created by David Brunner

 A work still in progress.